Vosjedev/packager/README.md

 ```
 ### the repolist:
 A repolist is a bunch of files containing information about your program.
-It looks like this:
+The files look like this:
 file: `my-program.vpmfile`
 ```
 type    = program